General Insurance

 What is reinsurance and do I need it?

 Reinsurance is insurance that an insurance company buys to protect itself against catastrophic losses.
 Major reinsurers include Swiss Re, Munich Re, and Berkshire Hathaway Reinsurance.
-Most state regulators and investors will expect a new insurance carrier to have reinsurance treaties in place before writing policies, as it demonstrates financial stability and limits your exposure to large individual claims.
+Most state regulators and investors will expect a new insurance carrier to have reinsurance treaties in place before writing policies, as it demonstrates financial stability and limits exposure to large individual claims.

 What is an insurance holding company?